tiagosiebler/binance/README.md

 Updated & performant JavaScript & Node.js SDK for the Binance REST APIs and WebSockets:

+- Professional, robust & performant Binance SDK with leading trading volume in production (livenet).
-- Extensive integration with Binance REST APIs and WebSockets.
+- Extensive integration with Binance REST APIs, WebSockets & WebSocket APIs.
-- TypeScript support (with type declarations for most API requests & responses).
+- Complete TypeScript support (with type declarations for all API requests & responses).
-- Supports Binance REST APIs for Binance Spot, Margin, Isolated Margin, USDM & CoinM Futures.
+- Supports Binance REST APIs for Binance Spot, Margin, Isolated Margin, Options, USDM & CoinM Futures.
-  - Strongly typed on most requests and responses.
+  - Strongly typed requests and responses.
-  - Automated end-to-end tests on most API calls, ensuring no breaking changes are released.
+  - Automated end-to-end tests on most API calls, ensuring no breaking changes are released to npm.
-- Extremely robust & performant JavaScript/Node.js Binance SDK with significant trading volume in production (livenet).
 - Actively maintained with a modern, promise-driven interface.
-- Support for all authentication mechanisms:
+- Support for all authentication mechanisms available on Binance:
   - HMAC
   - RSA
   - Ed25519 (required for WS API).
-  - Passing a private key as a secret will automatically revert to RSA/Ed25519 authentication (depending on key format).
+  - Passing a private key as a secret will automatically detect whether to switch to RSA or Ed25519 authentication.
-- Supports Websockets for Binance Spot, Margin, Isolated Margin, USDM & CoinM Futures.
+- Supports WebSockets for all available product groups on Binance, including Spot, Margin, Isolated Margin, Portfolio, Options, USDM & CoinM Futures.
   - Event driven messaging.
-  - Smart websocket persistence
+  - Smart WebSocket persistence
-    - Automatically handle silent websocket disconnections through timed heartbeats, including the scheduled 24hr disconnect.
+    - Automatically handle silent WebSocket disconnections through timed heartbeats, including the scheduled 24hr disconnect.
     - Automatically handle listenKey persistence and expiration/refresh.
     - Emit `reconnected` event when dropped connection is restored.
-  - Strongly typed on most websocket events, with typeguards available for TypeScript users.
+  - Strongly typed on most WebSocket events, with typeguards available for TypeScript users.
   - Optional:
-    - Automatic beautification of Websocket events (from one-letter keys to descriptive words, and strings with floats to numbers).
+    - Automatic beautification of WebSocket events (from one-letter keys to descriptive words, and strings with floats to numbers).
     - Automatic beautification of REST responses (parsing numbers in strings to numbers).
+- Supports WebSocket API on all available product groups, including Spot & Futures:
+  - Use the WebsocketClient's event-driven `sendWSAPIRequest()` method, or;
+  - Use the WebsocketAPIClient for a REST-like experience.
+Use the WebSocket API like a REST API!
+See [examples/ws-api-client.ts](./examples/ws-api-client.ts) for a demonstration.
 - Heavy automated end-to-end testing with real API calls.
   - End-to-end testing before any release.
   - Real API calls in e2e tests.